matje/draft-ietf-dnsop-nsec-aggressiveuse/README.md

       applicable validated NSEC in its cache unless the CD bit was set on the incoming query.
 (Imported from Section 6 of [RFC5074]).

-   o  Implementing aggressive negative caching suggests that a validator
+   o  Implementing aggressive use of negative caching suggests that a
-      will need to build an ordered data structure of NSEC and NSEC3 records for each signer domain name of NSEC / NSEC3 records in order to efficiently find covering NSEC / NSEC3 records.
+      validator will need to build an ordered data structure of NSEC and NSEC3 records for each signer domain name of NSEC / NSEC3 records in order to efficiently find covering NSEC / NSEC3 records.
 Call the table as NSEC_TABLE.
 (Imported from Section 6.1 of [RFC5074] and expanded.)

-   o  The aggressive negative caching may be inserted at the cache
+   o  The aggressive use of negative caching may be inserted at the
-      lookup part of the recursive resolvers.
+      cache lookup part of the recursive resolvers.

-   o  If errors happen in aggressive negative caching algorithm,
+   o  If errors happen in aggressive use of negative caching algorithm,
       resolvers MUST fall back to resolve the query as usual.
-"Resolve the query as usual" means that the resolver must process the query as though it does not implement aggressive negative caching.
+"Resolve the query as usual" means that the resolver must process the query as though it does not implement aggressive use of negative caching.

 Authors' Addresses